What is the spleen and what does it do?

 The spleen is rich in blood vessels and acts a reservoir for red blood cells for the body.
 Should the spleen hemorrhage (bleed), a patient can bleed internally into the abdomen resulting in life threatening blood loss, low blood pressure, cardiovascular compromise, weakness and eventually death.
 Splenectomies prevent further blood loss by removing the organ and stopping the flow of blood connected to it.
-If a patient has a non-bleeding splenic tumor, removal prevents this life-threatening consequence from occurring in the future.
-Some success is found with wrapping the belly with a tight ace bandage to stop active splenic bleeds at home, however, removal of the bandage will eventually result in the restarting of active bleeding, making a splenectomy the only life saving options.
+If a patient has a non-bleeding splenic tumour, removal prevents this life-threatening consequence from occurring in the future.
+Some success is found with wrapping the belly with a tight ace bandage to stop active splenic bleeds at home, however, removal of the bandage will eventually result in the restarting of active bleeding, making a splenectomy the only life saving option.

 NOTE: Choosing non-surgical interventions for a splenic mass (e.g. Chinese nutraceuticals such as Yunnan Baiyo or metronomic chemotherapy prescribed by a veterinary oncologist) should only be considered prior to any active splenic bleeding episodes.

 - Sudden weakness or collapse (at home or during activity)

 - Cold temperature/extremities

 NOTE: Some bleeding splenic tumours will “patch” themselves up by forming blood clots.
 This temporarily stops the bleeding (and may alleviate symptoms of splenic hemorrhage) for a short time (hours to a few days) but will eventually begin again, putting the patient back at risk for sudden death without immediate medical and surgical intervention.

 - Hemorrhaging (bleeding, from the spleen or associated blood vessels) may occur during surgery.
 Blood transfusions may be needed prior to, as well as during and after surgery.